thedoubleo22/CrystalsCollector/README.md

 There are four crystals below.
 By clicking on a crystal you will add a specific amount of points to your total score.

-You win the game by matching your total score to the random number, you lose the game if your total score goes above the random number.
+You win the game by matching your total score to the Crystals, you lose the game if your total score goes above the Crystals.

 The value of each crystals is hidden from you until you click on it.